Sword of Justice (TV series)

 Sword of Justice is an American action-adventure television series that aired on NBC for one season during 1978 and 1979.
+It was described as having elements from various shows and characters, including Robin Hood and Jack the Ripper.

 Synopsis

 Dack Rambo starred as Jack Martin Cole, who had emerged from an unjust three-year prison sentence (1975 to 1978) to become a rich playboy by day and a troubleshooting mercenary at night, à la The Saint.
 Bert Rosario co-starred as Hector Ramirez, a former petty crook who was Cole's junior partner and former cell-mate, and Alex Courtney, another series regular, appeared as Arthur Woods, an attorney who had unsuccessfully defended Cole on criminal charges, who – from his involvement in that case – was motivated to head a special federal task force for the Justice Department to fight white-collar crime.
 His associate and partner in the task force was a federal agent known only by the family name of Buckner (Colby Chester).

 Cole had previously been a full-time playboy, but his family had powerful enemies who framed him for embezzlement.
 Arthur Woods defended Cole at his trial, but without success.
 After being wrongly convicted, he served a 36-month prison sentence for the crimes he had not committed, à la The Rockford Files; Ramirez became his cell-mate during this period.
 During his confinement, Cole's parents died, and his family fortune was almost totally destroyed by their enemies.
 Bitter, hateful, and rage-filled as a direct result of his misfortunes, Cole swore revenge.
 To that end, once he returned to prison after attending his dead parents' funerals, he learned how to crack safes, break into banks, and most of the other secrets of the criminal trade.
 Upon his release, he decided to turn the tables on such above-the-law criminals as he blamed for his misfortunes by fighting them at their own game, à la It Takes a Thief, and using a unique way to leave his message: the "3" from a deck of cards, indicating how many years he spent behind bars.
 On these cards would be a written warning for the criminal(s).